JDonnellyCodeInstitute/bespoke-brushwork/README.md

   - This section will give the user a non-exhaustive list of some of the different art-styles, applications and events available to request a commission from Bespoke Brushwork.
   - The section is clearly readable, responsive and has a faded facade of one of the artist's pieces in the background.
-  - The code for the structure of this piece is taken from the meetup times section of the love-running code institute project.

 ![Some of Our Services](assets/images/readme/services.png)